ksdkamesh99/TensorGram/README.md

 ## How to use:-

-* Create a nueral network in keras.The sample code is as follows.
+* Create a neural network in keras.The sample code is as follows.
 ```
 from keras.models import Sequential
 from keras.layers import Dense, Dropout, Activation